 Ensuring that global rules deliver value to policyholders if implemented in Europe

-There have been two major projects in recent years.
-One is the Holistic Framework, adopted in November 2019.
+The first is the development and implementation of the Holistic Framework, which was adopted in November 2019.
 Its objective is to provide an international framework for insurance supervisors to support global financial stability through the assessment and mitigation of systemic risk in the global insurance sector.
-The Holistic Framework includes recovery and resolution and macro-prudential tools, both of which are areas included in the current review of Solvency II.
-Therefore, the Commission may make proposals as part of the review to implement some or all of the Holistic Framework into European legislation.
+In December 2022, the Financial Stability Board (FSB) agreed to discontinue the annual identification of global systemically important insurers (G-SIIs) and the associated requirements for the G-SIIs on the basis of the first years of implementation of the Holistic Framework.